isomerpages/gb-assist/pages/solutionrepo/solution446.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Subscription / Leasing
+Direct Purchase,Hire Purchase,Subscription / Leasing

 #### Support Level
 80% for SMEs <br>
-N.A. for non-SMEs
+80% for non-SMEs

 #### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Specifications
+The system must minimally consist of the following:
+-	Sensors (to detect rodents)
+-	User interface (with real-time data analytics and rodent activity map).

+Grant cap: Up to S$350,000 per unit

 #### Contact Information
-Haulio Pte Ltd<br>www.haulio.io<br>Email: hello@haulio.io<br>Tel: +65 8508 2327
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.